rahulpowar/json-remap-engine/docs/spec.md

 - `pointerExists` / `getValueAtPointerSafe` provide safe traversal checks without throwing and ignore inherited prototype members.
 - `simpleJsonPathToPointer` attempts to convert plain JSONPath access patterns to pointers (`$.foo.bar[0]` → `/foo/bar/0`).
 This enables move targets to be declared via JSONPath even when the destination does not yet exist.

+## JSON Schema

+`docs/rules.schema.json` ships a JSON Schema Draft 2020-12 definition for rule collections, mirroring the four supported operations (`remove`, `replace`, `move`, `rename`).
+The schema advertises its `$id` as `https://json-remap-engine.dev/schemas/rules.schema.json` so external tooling can reference it directly.

 ## Error Messaging

 The engine throws no errors itself; instead it captures and records human-readable messages.
 Notable messages include: